ulian-onua/KRNBluetoothKit/README.md

 Specifications of Bluetooth 4.0 LE base on relationship between central and peripheral devices.
 Peripheral devices advertise some data and allow to be connected to.
 In contrast, central devices scan for advertising peripherals and are able to connect them.
 KRNBluetoothKit requires that one iOS-device will play role of central device whereas other iOS-device will play role of peripheral device.
 Every of those devices after connection are able to send NSData messages to another device.

+## Installation
+####CocoaPods

+(Unfamiliar with [CocoaPods](http://cocoapods.org/) yet?
+It's a dependency management tool for iOS and Mac, check it out!)

+Just add `pod 'KRNBluetoothKit'` to your Podfile and run 'pod install' in Terminal from your project folder.

 ## How to set up and use

 ##### 1. Create UUID Strings for service and characteristics and use these strings for managers initialization.